oozou/slimfaq-for-wordpress/readme.txt

 This plugin generates the Javascript install code to integrate all of this functionality into your WordPress-powered web app.

+To use the plugin you must have a [SlimFAQ](https://slimfaq.com) account.
+You can [sign up for free](https://slimfaq.com) and add a great FAQ to your WordPress web app.

 This plugin is fully compatible with the [Official Intercom WordPress plugin](https://wordpress.org/plugins/intercom).

 == Frequently Asked Questions ==